-Themed Events: Other activities that could take place could include romantic movie nights, poetry readings, dances, quiz nights.
+Themed Events: Other activities could include romantic movie nights, poetry readings, dances or quiz nights.
 Just adapt your regular activities into something magical and warm.

-Little Extras: Then, on the run-up to 14 February, you can make decorations for the home (always save and re-use in years to come), but don’t go overboard.
+Little Extras: On the run-up to 14th February, you can make decorations for the home (always save and re-use in years to come), but don’t go overboard.
 Maybe decorate one lounge, so residents dont have the reminder everywhere, and can get away if needed.
 This commercial holiday will be all over the papers and television, so decorating every communal room may be a little insensitive to some.
 Then again, some residents may thrive in the excitement and want their bedroom decorating.
 You will know your residents and what they look forward to.

-Reminiscence Session: On the other hand, many of the elderly generations want to enjoy and embrace this time with the memories they have.
+Reminiscence Session: Many of the elderly generations want to enjoy and embrace this time with the memories they have.
 Allow those residents to bring photographs to a reminiscence session.
 “Better to have loved and lost, than to never have loved at all.”
-You could make this light-hearted if you’re worried about the residents’ emotions, i.e. what’s the most embarrassing thing your husband has done?
+You could make this light-hearted if you’re worried about the residents’ emotions, by asking questions such as: What’s the most embarrassing thing your husband has done?
 What things did you have to nag about?
-Give me some advice on how to keep a happy wife?
+Give me some advice on how to keep a wife happy?

-Finally: Why not hold a charity event for the British Heart Foundation, those who do not want to think of themselves at this moment in time, can work together to help others?
+And Finally: Why not hold a charity event for the British Heart Foundation – those who do not want to think of themselves at this moment in time can work together to help others?

 Happy Valentine’s Day!